steskey/CIS263-Intro_to_cpp/README.md

 3.  ```int putStringsInVector(int num);``` - this function takes one parameter ```int num```.
 It calls our previous two functions to get a new vector and to place ```num``` versions of the string returned from ```createString()``` into the vector.
 For instance, if we call ```putStringsInVector(42);``` we should have the value ```42``` returned from the function.

 4.  ```void modifyVector(std::vector<int> & vector);``` - this function will take a **reference** to a vector of ints.
 This means that we can modify the vector as if it were a local variable, and the changes will persist after the function is gone.
 To complete this function you should modify every fifth element in the vector to the value ```42```.

+### Follow-up Questions for Understanding

+1. How do ```std::vector```s seem to be different from Java's ArrayList<>?

+2. Explain to me what is going on with the ```modifyVector``` function.
+Why were we able to modify a parameter and have the change propagate back to the main program?

+3. In class today we talked about creating objects in C++.
+We saw how we can create objects on the **head** or the **stack**.
+Give one example of each, and explain the difference between creating objects in each of these sections.